 Recent scientific findings

 Recent scientific findings have given validity to these traditional methods for preparing garlic.
 It is well-known that garlic cloves contain alliin and the enzyme, alliinase.
 Cutting or crushing garlic cloves activates alliinase, which catalyzes the reaction that converts alliin to allicin.
 However, allicin is an odorous, highly unstable and reactive/oxidative compound which readily decomposes to other sulfur-containing compounds (5, 6).
 Therefore, raw garlic and related preparations are chemically unstable and have been known to cause side effects, such as stomach disorders and allergic reactions when taken internally (7, 8).
 Thus, such preparations would be of limited application.
 Furthermore, since lack of bioavailability of allicin has been shown, garlic preparations containing allicin can be useful only for external application.
+On the other hand, processed garlic is rich in a variety of sulfur-containing compounds which may act synergistically or antagonistically to provide the benefits of garlic.
+Since these preparations contain little or none of the harsh and irritating compounds in raw garlic, they would cause less undesirable effects when consumed internally.

 Aged Garlic Extract